openshift/enhancements/enhancements/security/runtime-class-scc.md

 If a request comes in that doesn't specify a runtime class, but the default runtime class (`""`) is not specified in `RequiredRuntimeClasses` the request will also be denied.

-However, instead of a customized type, or using a type from the Kubernetes API like [the Runtime Class structure](#runtime-class-structure), `RequiredRuntimeClasses` will be a slice of strings.
+A new customized type will be created, called `RuntimeClass` that will hold the name of the runtime class.
-One can think of it as a list of [Handlers](#handlers) of the runtime classes that are allowed.
+This name can be thought of as the [Handler](#handlers) of the runtime classes that are allowed.

 ```
+// RuntimeClass is the name of a runtime class (also called a runtime handler).
+type RuntimeClass struct {
+	// Name is the name of the runtime class.
+It should correspond to an entry in the runtimes table of the CRI implementation.
+	Name string `json:"name" protobuf:"bytes,1,opt,name=name"`
+}

+// +kubebuilder:printcolumn:name="RequiredRuntimeClasses",type=string,JSONPath=`.requiredRuntimeClasses.type`,description="Which runtime classes a user is allowed to specify."
 type SecurityContextConstraints struct {
     ...
 	// RequiredRuntimeClasses is a list of names of runtime classes (also called runtime handlers).